j796160836/Glass-IntentTunnel/README.md

 Glass-IntentTunnel
 ==================

-Very unpolished at this point, but prrof of concept is working.
+Very unpolished at this point, but proof of concept is working.

 Tunnel Intents over bluetooth.